bgd-labs/aave-proposals-v3/src/20240227_Multi_SetPriceCapAdapters/SetPriceCapAdapters.md

 | sAVAX   | 10.1%          | 14 days        |
 | stEUR   | 9.26%          |                |

-All stablecoins are capped at 4%.
+All stablecoins are capped at 4%, except LUSD, which is capped at 10%.

 Oracles will be updated using 'priceFeedsUpdates()' method of the Config Engine on every network.
 Below is the list of assets per network to be updated: